alexdwagner/jekyll-now/_posts/2016-10-27-Office-Hours-Taeyoon.md

 -----

+<h2>Currently</h2>

-Currently, drinking moringa tea and working.
+Drinking moringa tea and working.
 Contemplating noise and New York City, and what those mean together.
+When I get stressed, I'm quite sensitive to noise.

+Katrina and I had a good talk about noise the other day.
+We aim to examine it in our final project.

+Also, SFPC has a book by Greg Hainge called, *Noise Matters: Towards an Ontology of Noise*, that I've been carrying around for the last couple of days and intend to start reading soon.

+Life is noise, noise is life.

 ![To do](/images/102716_todo.png)